-In words, these bounds are the largest and smallest estimates that could be obtained from $\hat{\theta}(\W, D)$ by changing the matches within the constraint set.
-Using these matches, analysts can compute $\hat{\theta}(\W^+, D)$ and $\hat{\theta}(\W^-, D)$, this will yield a fundamental piece of information: the range of treatment effects that could be obtained on the same sample and with the same level of balance by changing how matches are made.
+In words, these bounds are the largest and smallest estimates that could be obtained for $\hat{\theta}(\W, D)$ by changing the matches within the feasible region.
+Using these matches, analysts can compute $\hat{\theta}(\W^+, D)$ and $\hat{\theta}(\W^-, D)$: the range of treatment effects that could be obtained on the same sample, and with the same level of balance, by changing how matches are made.
 Knowing this information is important for both scientific and policy purposes: In the first case, Matching Bounds allows analysts to test scientific theories independently of the matched sample used.
 In the second case, our proposed method can be used to bound average effects of policies also independently of matched sample.
-Practically, Matching Bounds highlight the potential difference in estimated effects at the similar levels of match quality: if two matching algorithms produce similar levels of match quality, TE estimates they produce will lie between the bounds.
+Practically, Matching Bounds highlights the potential variation in estimated effects at similar levels of match quality: if two matching algorithms produce similar levels of match quality, TE estimates they produce will lie between the bounds.